rust-gamedev/rust-gamedev.github.io/content/news/021/index.md

 ![logo](quads.png)

-[awesome-quads] is a curated list of links to [miniquad]/[macroquad]-related code & resources: libraries&plugins, games, examples, apps, docs, etc.
+[awesome-quads] is a curated list of links to [miniquad]/[macroquad]-related code & resources: libraries & plugins, games, examples, apps, docs, etc.
 The list has more than 40 links atm: feel free to write a PR if something isn't mentioned yet.